NLnetLabs/unbound/doc/unbound.conf.rst

     Number of slabs in the message cache.
     Slabs reduce lock contention by threads.
     Must be set to a power of 2.
-    Setting (close) to the number of cpus is a reasonable guess.
+    Setting (close) to the number of cpus is a fairly good setting.
+    If left unconfigured, it will be configured automatically to be a power of 2 close to the number of configured threads in multi-threaded environments.

-    Default: 4
+    Default: (unconfigured)

 .. _unbound.conf.num-queries-per-thread: